 “The wife of one of my best friends was just diagnosed with ovarian cancer.
 I know how difficult the whole journey will be for his wife Deb, but also for my friend Mike who has to try to hold the family together as you did (they have two young girls).
 Mike and I are very close and have been friends for 25 years.
 They live in another state, so we are not physically nearby.
 I’m struggling with what I can do to support him, particularly given I don’t live in the same city.
 I worry about getting too intrusive or getting too upset, but I also can tell that her family is there, focused on helping her, and I know that he is going to go through some difficult times.
 I’m guessing there is no simple answer to what is the best thing I can do to support Mike, but if you have any advice about what to do or not to do given your experience I would very much welcome it.”

-Following is some of the advice I offered that may help others in a similar situation.
+Following is advice I recently offered that may help others in a similar situation.

 During the throws of diagnosis and the initial treatments, the couple is most likely hunkering down, in disbelief, in shock, and in full on fight mode.
 I’m sure friend’s that live close by are rallying, but know that that lasts for a relatively short time (compared to the duration of some cancers), maybe a few months, and then some friends will fall away as their cancer story becomes stale.